kdggavkc/pandas-refract/README.md

     non_target_df = df[df['target_column'] != 'targe_value']

- Obviously, this package is not providing anything that is not possible in the current Pandas library.
-It does however, add a layer of convenience for more complex dataframe slicing where you still want
+ Obviously, this package is not providing anything not currently possible in the current Pandas library.
+It does, however, add a layer of convenience for more complex slicing where you need to separate, not remove, rows by conditions.

 Examples
 ========